JuanIrache/DJI_SRT_Parser/README.md

 //You can create multiple instances, one for reading each SRT file.
 Specify data as a string and filename for future reference let DJIData = DJISRTParser(dataString, fileName);

-//toGeoJSON(raw, waypoints) exports the current interpretation of data to the geoJSON format.
+//toGeoJSON(raw, waypoints, elevationOffset) exports the current interpretation of data to the geoJSON format.
 The optional value raw exports the raw data instead.
 The second parameter, waypoints, specifies whether to include a single feature with all the data for each waypoint.
+The third parameter, elevationOffset, offset the elevation values by the specified meters.
 You can then use tokml or togpx modules to convert to those formats let geoJSON = DJIData.toGeoJSON();

 //rawMetadata() returns an array of objects with labels and the unmodified SRT data in the form of strings